Skip to content

 image.png

-Note that this command will run in the foreground.
+Note: This command runs in the foreground.
 If you close the terminal window, the service will stop.

-You can use the following command instead to start the service in the background, and you can safely close the terminal after execution.
+You can use the following command instead to start the service in the background, allowing you to safely close the terminal after execution.

 docker run -d -p 7899:7899 jianchang512/edge-tts-api:latest